 Publication of reports, websites, or other awareness-raising activities

-- Facilitating the ability for targeted communities to increase their resiliency to threats and harms of surveillance capitalism;
+- Facilitating the ability of targeted communities to increase their resiliency to threats and harms of surveillance capitalism.

 - Incorporating collaborative partnerships with other organisations and/or individuals within the field of digital rights, related fields and communities, or their respective area of focus.

-What could be done to encourage platforms to address posts, pages, videos, etc that promote the purchase of fake engagements?
-Could ads be purchased for users searching for “fake followers” or “how to buy fake followers, likes, and views” that pops up to remind them that this behaviour is a violation of terms of service and may be illegal in many countries?
+Crackdown on fake engagements: What could be done to encourage platforms to address posts, pages, and videos that promote the purchase of fake engagements?
+Could ads be purchased to pop up when users search for “fake followers” or “how to buy fake followers, likes, and views” and notify them that this behaviour is a violation of terms of service and may be illegal in many countries?
 Could a bot itself reply or engage with users interacting with content promoting fake engagements to let them know this is bad behaviour?

-What novel or underutilised approaches could be employed to produce better classifiers that spot junk sites faster?
-Could a competition engage multiple efforts to increase our ability to identify these sites, resulting in their de-platforming or cutting them off from advertising revenue?
-Could a bot be used to also notify users that shared their content?
-Finally, could this solution be adopted by platforms themselves?
+Junk site classifier competition: What novel or underutilised approaches could be employed to produce better classifiers that are able to more quickly spot junk sites?
+Could a competition engage multiple efforts to increase our ability to identify these sites, ultimately resulting in these sites being de-platformed or cut off from advertising revenue?
+Could a bot be used to notify users that shared their content?
+Would it be possible for such a solution to be adopted by platforms themselves?

-Why does YouTube’s recommendation engine continue to lead people down bizarre, sometimes dangerous, and unwanted pathways?
-What evidence-driven approaches could be applied to learn more about how the role of personalisation (our personal information) plays for individual and aggregate user experiences?
-Could a browser extension or mobile app capture and report safely individuals “next up” videos starting with any given “seed video” for 100 videos deep and provide basic annotation about each of the next 99 videos?
-What actions should YouTube and other similar platforms be providing users to avoid unwanted pathways?
+Reverse engineering recommendation engines: Why does YouTube’s recommendation engine continue to lead people down bizarre, sometimes dangerous, and unwanted pathways?
+What evidence-driven approaches could be applied to learn more about the role personalisation (our personal information) plays for individual and aggregate user experiences?
+Starting with any given “seed video” (and proceeding forward for 100 videos), could a browser extension or mobile app safely capture and report the “next up” videos and provide basic annotation about each of the next 99 videos?
+What actions should YouTube and other similar platforms provide users to avoid unwanted pathways?

 Misinformation evidence collection